FlexiPAWS Cloud Inflation

 The level of difficulty of the K9FITbone can be easily adjusted by removing or adding air with the air pump and needle (Included).

-To remove air, remove needle from the pump and insert into the bone, then squeeze/push down on the bone to release air.
+To remove air, remove needle from the pump and insert into the bone, then gently squeeze/push down on the bone to release air.

 How to pick the right size for your dog

 If you plan to use your balance products for core conditioning measure the length of your dog when it is in a neutral standing position from the front legs to the back legs.
 Your dog should stand on the balance products without a hunched (or roached) back.
 You can always use a larger balance product for smaller dogs, but not a small product for large dogs.
 Large dogs may need two or more items to ensure proper form.
 If you have more than one dog, choose a size that fits your largest dog.

 For Natural Stances Use this Peanut – *Approx. Sizes

 Weight bearing activities are activities where the dog is partially standing on the ground and partially on the ball.
 Choose a ball that is slightly under your dog’s withers (or highest part of the shoulders where the neck meets the back).
 If you need a ball smaller than the 40 cm consider purchasing our Donut or decrease the amount of air in the 40 cm.
 Weight-bearing activities are a great way to introduce dogs to balance activities.

 24”-27” (59-68 cm) 60 cm

 The FitPAWS® Balance Disc can be used for weight bearing activities and balance training for sporting and working dogs or for animal rehabilitation and therapy.